chisa11/prac-demo/README.md

 # prac-demo
-This is a demo for git and github
+This is a demo for Git and Github.